 If you are just starting out we recommend you try lots of different boats and paddles before purchasing anything, as your preferences and requirements will change with experience.
 Club members also get discounts from local suppliers.

-To get started in paddling you only need a few basic items of clothing to keep you warm and comfortable
+To get started, you only need a few basic items of clothing to keep you warm and comfortable.

-A waterproof/windproof outer layer.
-An old waterproof jacket is ideal to keep the wind off and prevent splashes, waterproof trousers are handy if you have them.
-This layer is important to combat wind-chill (when the wind cools you down – especially when you are wet
+A waterproof/windproof outer layer to keep the wind off and prevent splashes, waterproof trousers are handy if you have them.

-In the summer a t-shirt and shorts may be suitable attire, but remember that conditions can change quickly - especially if the wind picks up or when the sun starts to go down so you need to be prepared.
+In the summer a t-shirt and shorts may be suitable attire, but remember that conditions can change quickly - especially if the wind picks up or when the sun starts to go down, so you need to be prepared.
 In winter, a few extra layers and keeping dry is the key to staying warm.
-We paddle throughout the year, but specialist kit becomes more important in the colder months
+We paddle throughout the year and specialist kit becomes more important in the colder months